alphagov/government-service-design-manual/service-manual/making-software/standalone-apps.md

 The Nov 2012 [Digital Strategy](http://www.publications.cabinetoffice.gov.uk/digital/strategy/) says:
 “Stand-alone mobile apps will only be considered once the core web service works well on mobile devices, and if specifically agreed with the Cabinet Office”

-Government’s position is that native & hybrid apps currently rarely justified.
+Government’s position is that native & hybrid apps are currently rarely justified.

 Ensure your service meets the [Digital by Default Service Standard](/service-manual/digital-by-default) and it will work well on mobile devices.